DawnPaladin/sites-monitor/README.md

 ![Demo](demo.png)

 Each circle is a site/service; each rectangle is one of the servers holding it up.
 Each diamond is a Jenkins build.
 If something turns red, it has failed and you should go fix it.
 Data is fetched from the `loadBalancerUrl` and the `jenkinsUrl` (on lines 9-10 of src/App.jss) every 30 seconds.
-Data has been cached for this public demo.
+Data has been cached for this public demo, and the names of our servers have been redacted.

 Run `npm start` to start the development server. `npm run build` will build it for production.